-(d) The chief executive officer of the corporation shall be executive director of the corporation until such time that the secretary of commerce is appointed. , appointed by the governor with the advice and consent of the senate.
-The executive director shall hold office for the term of three (3) years from the time of his or her appointment and until his or her successor is duly appointed and qualified.
-The director shall be eligible for reappointment, and shall not engage in any other occupation.
-The executive director of the corporation shall be entitled to receive for his or her services any reasonable compensation as the board of directors may determine.
-Upon the appointment of a secretary of commerce, the secretary of commerce shall be the commerce corporation's chief executive officer and responsible for the management of the corporation.
-There shall be a chief operating officer (COO) of the corporation and he/she shall be appointed by the secretary of commerce.
-The COO shall be the chief administrative officer of the corporation and responsible for the day to day management of the corporation.
-The COO shall be a professional in the area of economic development, management of economic development corporations, and shall hold the requisite experience and education as established by the secretary and board.
+26 (d) The chief executive officer of the corporation shall be executive director of the 27 corporation, appointed by the governor with the advice and consent of the senate.
+The executive 28 director shall hold office for the term of three (3) years from the time of his or her appointment 29 and until his or her successor is duly appointed and qualified.
+The director shall be eligible for 30 reappointment, and shall not engage in any other occupation.
+The executive director of the 31 corporation shall be entitled to receive for his or her services any reasonable compensation as the 32 board of directors may determine.
+The secretary of commerce shall be the commerce 33 corporation's chief executive officer and responsible the management of the corporation.
+There shall be a chief operating officer (COO) of the corporation and he/she shall be appointed by the 34